 - No Transportation: Transportation license are no longer.
 Transportation may only be done by distributors.

-- Quality Assurance: Quality assurance compliance monitors (QACM) was added as a new license type.
-QACMs are employees of the distributor and cannot hold or have interest in a cannabis license or licensed premises.
+- Quality Assurance: Quality assurance compliance monitors (QACM) was added .
+QACMs are employees of the state and cannot hold or have interest in a cannabis license or licensed premises.
 QACMs conduct random checks to ensure compliance with laws and regulations.

 - Consumer Products: All testing must be done on products in the final form that is sold to consumers.